 Fat transfers can be performed in areas of the face with thicker skin, such as the sub-brow area above the upper eyelids.
 This area may have hollowed if excessive fat was excised in aggressive Asian double eyelid surgery.
 It is important to note that for any fat grafting procedure that 30-70% of fat can be reabsorbed by the body, so needing a follow up procedure is common.

-Hyaluronic Acid Fillers for Upper Eyelid Hollowing
+Fillers for Upper Eyelid Hollowness

 A cosmetic filler with Restylane or Juvederm’s consistency can be applied to the upper eye area.
 This is also the treatment for cases of too much soft tissue was incorrectly removed by a non-specialist eyelid surgeon.